-Caretaker Residence23 An accessory residential structure for the use of a caretaker or security guard.
+A permanent or temporary residential structure that is secondary or accessor to the primary use of the property for the use of a caretaker or security guard

-Cell on Wheels "COW"22
+Cell on Wheels"COW"22

 A portable self-contained cell site that can be moved to a location and set up to provide personal wireless services on a temporary or emergency basis.
 A COW is normally vehicle-mounted and contains a telescoping boom as the antenna support structure.